atndan/Twitter-Sentiment-Analysis-and-Prediction/README.md

 ## Twitter-Sentiment-Analysis-and-Prediction

-This notebook does not forcus on optimize the predict model to get the best performance result.
-Instead, the model use only text column to concentrate on feature engineer in NLP and Sentiment Analysis
+A sentiment analysis job about the problems of each major U.S. airline.
+The model use only text column to concentrate on feature engineer in NLP, model will determine whether a text is expressing sentiments that are positive, negative, or neutral.

 ## Index: